 - Pierre Nicolas, whose range includes a vintage Champagne.

 - Wikipedia about this village in English, in French.

-- Website of the former Bisseuil commune.
+- List of Champagne producers at the website of the former Bisseuil commune.

-- UMC’s new village profile of Bisseuil.
+- UMC’s village profile of Bisseuil.

 - Vineyard maps of Bisseuil at weinlagen-info.de.